 It’s up to you to decide who you do or don’t tell that you’ve got cancer, and how much you tell them about what’s going on.

-Deciding who to tell and what to say is difficult.
 You might be avoiding telling friends or other people because you’re worried about how they will react.

 It’s normal to be worried about how they will react and whether they will treat you differently.
 But usually once people understand what you’re going through they can be a great source of support.

 You’ve got what?
 Who to tell you have cancer

 Talking about cancer with your closest friends and family can be challenging enough, but how do you tell people in your wider social circle, such as friends at school, uni, TAFE or work?

 Who to tell and what to tell them can be a difficult area to navigate.
 You might be unsure of how people will react and afraid that they will treat you differently.